 - 6.1 The Area forms an integral part of the natural woodlands system in the adjoining country parks with a wide spectrum of natural habitats supporting a high diversity of wild fauna and flora and are worth conserving.
-In particular, San Tau Beach, which was designated as a SSSI in 1994, harbours the largest seagrass bed of Zostera japonica (矮大葉藻) and Halophila ovalis (喜鹽草) on Lantau Island and the locally uncommon mangrove Bruguiera gymnorhiza (木欖).
-The myriad of terrestrial natural habitats, coupled with natural coastal environment and streams with records of species of conservation importance, offer desirable homes for a diverse community of animals of different kinds.
+In particular, San Chau, which was designated as a SSSI in 1999, harbors the largest known population of Rhododendron championiae (毛葉杜鵑) in Hong Kong.
+The Ngong Sham Stream is identified as an EIS which supports the high diversity of freshwater and brackish fish and herpetofauna in Hong Kong.
+The myriad of terrestrial natural habitats, coupled with streams and natural coastal environment, offer desirable homes for a diverse community of animals of different kinds, including species of conservation importance.
 The Area is of high scenic and ecological value.
 Any uncontrolled development may affect the landscape and natural environment, including the marine ecology along the coast of the Area. - An overarching principle of 'Development in the North; Conservation for the South' embraced by the Sustainable Lantau Blueprint (the Blueprint) was promulgated in June 2017.
 The predominant part of Lantau would be conserved for its natural and cultural resources.
 Unique rural settlements would also be preserved and enhanced.
-Where appropriate, low-impact leisure and recreational uses would be developed for public enjoyment. - 6.3 To prevent any haphazard and uncontrolled development such as the footpath and road widening and slope cutting works recently found along Tung O Ancient Trail that may adversely affect the rural and natural character with scientific importance and conservation value of the Area, it is necessary to prepare a DPA Plan to cover the Area to provide interim planning control pending preparation of an OZP and to enable enforcement actions to be taken against any unauthorised developments and undesirable change of use.
+Where appropriate, low-impact leisure and recreational uses would be developed for public enjoyment. - 6.3 To prevent any haphazard and uncontrolled development such as the footpath and road widening and slope cutting works recently found along Tung O Ancient Trail that may adversely affect the rural and natural character with scientific importance and conservation value of the Area, it is necessary to prepare a DPA Plan to cover the Area to provide interim planning guidance control for future development pending preparation of an OZP and to enable enforcement actions to be taken against any unauthorised developments and undesirable change of use.